MIRO: MultI-Reward cOnditioned pretraining improves T2I quality and efficiency: Method

-\textbf{Full-Spectrum Data Utilization.} In contrast to post-hoc fine-tuning and RL pipelines that filter or concentrate training on a narrow slice of high-reward data, MIRO retains every sample and trains across the entire reward spectrum.
 Each example contributes signal together with its associated reward vector, so low-, medium-, and high-scoring regions are all modeled.
 This spectrum-wide supervision reduces collapse toward narrow high-reward modes, yields representations that generalize across quality levels, and produces a single model that can intentionally generate at any desired reward level at inference time.

 \textbf{Reward Hacking Prevention.} Traditional single-objective optimization often leads to reward hacking, where models exploit specific reward metrics at the expense of overall quality~\citep{luo2025reward}.
 MIRO's multi-dimensional conditioning naturally prevents this by requiring the model to balance multiple objectives simultaneously.
 Users can detect and mitigate reward hacking by adjusting individual reward levels and observing the resulting trade-offs.